 Take Stretch Breaks Every One to Two Hours

 Pregnant women are at higher risk for blood clotting.
 Sitting for extended periods of time further increases the risk.
 Wear loose-fitting shoes, to be comfortable if swelling occurs in flight.
 Consider wearing compression socks or tights to keep blood flowing.
+Wearing a comfortable maternity swimsuit can help you feel less compressed as well as confident in the flattering fit.
+Suncreen is also very important while pregnant.
+Your skin can be extra sensitive to the UV rays.

 Bring Your Prenatal Records

 Take a copy of your prenatal records on your trip, including prescriptions, medical history, and medical notes.
-If you need treatment by a doctor while you are away, your medical records will help the doctor understand the best and safest course of actions to take to help you.
+If you need treatment by a doctor while you are away, your medical records will help the doctor understand the best and safest course of action to take to help you.

 Get Pregnancy Travel Advise from Your Doctor